 10 Foods High in Tryptophan

-In addition to these tips about falling asleep faster, consuming foods high in tryptophan might be the ticket to a better night’s sleep.
+In addition to these tips for sleeping better, consuming foods high in tryptophan might be the ticket to the most restful night of your life.

 Milk